NicholiNoah/NicholiNoah/content/virtual-reality/heyNicholi.md

 \
 That was early October.
 The trees were starting to turn.
 I knew I had to get all my ducks in a row to capture autumn's peak sometime in early November.
 The below sketches are samples of the creative process I went through to test concepts, scout locations, develop a workflow, and ultimately gain the confidence to get exactly what I needed to shoot in 100% natural light on a day I could only predict.
 Thankfully, Oklahomans are natural-born meteorologists, so I had an edge on anticipating the weather.
 With luck on my side, I stood in front of the big yellow tree on a dreary fall morning as the sun peaked out from behind a week of rainclouds, opening an afternoon of clear blue sky.
 The sun would be exactly where I needed it for only two hours.
 After that, the shadows would move, and the shots would no longer match.\
 \
-I tied a big metal washer to the valve of a beachball and threw it as hard as I could.
-With the wind at my back, that little ball flew all the way around the world, got stuck high in the big yellow tree, and I caught it all on camera.
+With the wind at my back, I threw as hard as I could, and that little ball flew all the way around the world.

 <div class="row">
   <div class="col-md-6">